BEST USVI Cruise Deals (2024 + 2025): Cheap & Discount Cruises to USVI - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to USVI.
 Choose from the best cruise deals and specials for USVI cruises.
 Save up to 66% on last minute USVI cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular USVI cruises often sail to Grand Cayman (Georgetown), Nassau, San Juan, Bequia and Scarborough during their cruise itinerary.
-USVI cruises could leave from Fort Lauderdale, Miami, Manhattan, Tampa and New York.
+Popular USVI cruises often sail to Grand Cayman (Georgetown), St. Maarten, New York (Manhattan), Bequia and Scarborough during their cruise itinerary.
+USVI cruises could leave from Fort Lauderdale, Miami, Manhattan, Port Canaveral and Tampa.
 Most commonly, USVI cruises sail for 6-9 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.